marcinoPlayGames/Home-Exercise---JSON/README.md

 1. Clone the repository to your local machine.
 2. Install Node.js if you haven't already.
-3. Run the following command to test the function:
+3. Run the following command to test the function (you need to be inside the same folder where this file is located):

    ```bash
    node verifyJSON.js